Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 # Lesson 4: Switching Scenes, Providing Menus, And Drawing Numbers

+## Splitting Code Between Different Files, And Using `ret` To Cycle Between Them

 Right now, our code is booting directly into its "Gameplay" State.
 However, when you play a Finished Retail Game, it starts up with a Main Menu before diving in, right?
 Let's learn how to do that in our VMU code!

 We have our `main.asm`, which is the File we've been Building so far.
 Therein, we jump right into our "Gameplay" Loop.
 Now, we're going to switch `main.asm`'s `Main_Loop` to loop through the _other_ sections of our Code.
 In this Lesson, those two Sections will be a Main Menu, where we can change some Options before playing, and the Gameplay Loop that we've been coding up until now. `main.asm` will still contain all of the Application Preparation and Instantiation From Lesson 1; it's what's inside that `Main_Loop` that we'll be moving: